dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 ```

-The we can export the archive of the latest step to a single .ipa file that is ready for the upload.
+Then you can export the archive of the latest step to a single .ipa file that is ready for the upload.
 ```yml
 - name: Export .ipa
     shell: bash